 Further to the announcements on 30 January 2018 and 19 February 2018, the directors of Integrated Green Energy Solutions Ltd (“IGES”) are pleased to advise that site work has begun on the Amsterdam project.
 The below photo shows the work being done to level the land as a first phase of the piling process.

 The IGES project team are currently working to finalise all pre-construction processes in readiness for the completion of the piling.
-The entire construction project is due to conclude and road ready fuel is scheduled to be produced by the end of 2018.
+The entire construction project is due to conclude and liquid fuels (Naptha, Marine Fuel and Marine Diesel Oil) is scheduled to be produced by the end of 2018.

 IGES is continuing to progress the construction of the Amsterdam site with the major emphasis now being the progression of the piling as well as planning the critical path for all subsequent stages of construction.